VishalKumar-S/Sales_Conversion_Optimization_MLOps_Project/Readme.md

 ![Neptune.ai integration with ZenML](assets/zenml_dashbaord_stack.PNG)

+<a id="train-pipeline"></a>
 # Train Pipeline 🚂

-In this pipeline, we embark on a journey through various steps to train our models! 🛤️ Here's the process breakdown:
+In this pipeline, it covers various steps involved in the ML lifecycle, ensuring our system is always reliable! 🛤️ Here's the process breakdown:

 1. **run_pipeline.py**: Initiates the training pipeline.
 2. **steps/ingest_Data**: Ingests the data, sending it to the data_validation step.
 3. **data_validation step**: Conducts validation tests and transforms values.
-4. **steps/clean_Data**: Carries out data preprocessing logics.
+4. **steps/clean_Data**: Performs out data preprocessing logic.
 5. **data_Drift_validation step**: Conducts data drift tests.
 6. **steps/train_model.py**: Utilizes h2o.ai AUTOML for model selection.
 7. **src/train_models.py**: Implements the best model on the cleaned dataset.
 8. **model_performance_Evaluation.py**: Assesses model performance on a split dataset.
-9. **steps/alert_report.py**: Here, if any of teh validation test suites, didn't meet the threshold condition, email will be sent to the user, along with the failed Evidently.AI generated HTML reports.
+9. **steps/alert_report.py**: Here, if any of the validation test suites, didn't meet the threshold condition, email will be sent to the user, along with the failed Evidently.AI generated HTML reports.

 Each step is crucial in refining and validating our model.
 All aboard the train pipeline! 🌟🚆

 ![Training Pipeline](assets/train_pipeline_dashboard.PNG)

+<a id="continuous-integration-pipeline"></a>
 # Continuous Integration Pipeline ⚙️

 The continuous integration pipeline focuses on the production environment and streamlined processes for deployment. 🔄